kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 - Capture video from the computer’s camera. don't show the video
 - Detect and track hand movement in real-time.
 - Classify the hand signal
-- ability to play the audio
+- Ability to play the audio
-- ability to stop the audio
+- Ability to stop the audio

 ## Tools/Libraries Suggested: